intel/auto-round/README.md

-# AutoRound: Advanced Weight-Only Quantization Algorithm for a Broad Range of Models
+# AutoRound: Advanced Weight-Only Quantization Algorithm for a Broad Range of LLM Models

 AutoRound is an advanced weight-only quantization algorithm, based on SignRound.
 It's tailored for a wide range of models and consistently delivers noticeable improvements, often significantly outperforming SignRound.
 However, it comes at the cost of approximately 2.5 times the tuning runtime.